demystifyfp/demystifyfp/content/clojure/marketplace-middleware/processing-messages-from-ibmmq-in-clojure.md

 ; ...
 ```

-Now when we `start` or the `stop` the application, we can see that this JMS connection is also getting started and stopped.
+Now when we `start` and `stop` the application, we can see that this JMS connection is also getting started and stopped.

 ```clojure
 wheel.infra.core=> (start-app)